4/13/13

 Mild-mannered junior high student HERC attended exactly two parties in 1980.
-The first one was a birthday party at the local roller-skating rink and the other was a basement party that provided HERC's introduction to what would become three of his favorite things: french kissing, "Rapper's Delight" and "Stomp!" by the mighty Brothers Johnson.
+The first one was a birthday party at the local roller-skating rink and the other was a basement party that provided HERC's introduction to what would become two of his favorite songs: "Rapper's Delight" and "Stomp!"

-"Rapper's Delight" stood out because it was still in it's light blue jacket and it was a 12" single whereas all the other singles were the standard 7" variety.
+"Rapper's Delight" stood out because it was a 12" single whereas all the other singles were the standard 7" variety.
 (Plus it lasted almost 15 freakin' minutes.)
 As it was a junior high boy-girl party relatively unsupervised with parents upstairs, not many kids were interested in standing by the record player so there were gaps and pauses between songs sometimes lasting as long as the songs themselves.
 And some songs were repeated.
 It was the second or third time that "Stomp!" played that HERC made his way to the console to ID the track as it was new to his ears and he really, really liked it.
 REALLY.

 No comments: